Ongoing Battle

 Full encryption implementation.
 92 years of public access ends.
 Journalism organizations report severe impacts on breaking news coverage.

-• Required encrypted police agencies to create media access policies
+• Required encrypted agencies to create media access policies

 • Applied statewide to all law enforcement agencies